omonimus1/ada-spark-car-assistant/design_and_report_notes.md

 body task that gets executed when the project is build.
 Within the body task it has been implement a loop used for the management and testing of the car driving assistance.

 At each iteration, the program checks if the engine is on and currnet number of passengers.
 In according to the graduation level, if the engine is running, the battery charge decreases.
+Also at each iteration, until the user does not click type any non-supported key to stop the application, the system will be in hold, wating for user instructions.

 ## Description